-To facilitate non-traditional programs at multiple sites and online, the University partners with excellent faculty at several levels: administrative, full-time instructional, full-time affiliate, adjuncts, and mentees.
-Faculty in all categories are fully qualified in academics and experience, desire to teach adults effectively, and have a committed relationship with God.
+To facilitate non-traditional programs at multiple sites and online, the University partners with excellent faculty at several levels: administrative, full-time instructional, full-time affiliate, adjuncts, and mentees in training.
+Faculty members in all categories are fully qualified in academics and experience, desire to teach adults effectively, and have a committed relationship with God.